What Is A Galileo Thermometer And How Does It Work?

-Simply put, if two solid objects of the same volume have different weights, the heavier object has the bigger density.
+Simply put, if two solid objects of the same volume have different weights, the heavier object has a bigger density.

 Gravity is the Earth's force that pulls all objects in the atmosphere towards its center, regardless of the mass and shape of the object.
 The strength of the gravitational pull on an object is described as its mass.

 Gravity impacts every single object on earth.
-Every one of you knows and experience gravity every single every day (sometimes in a very unpleasant way, especially when you lose your balance and fall down from a considerable height).
+Every one of you is aware and experiences gravity every single every day (sometimes in a very unpleasant way, especially when you lose your balance and fall from a considerable height).

 Now that all the principles and forces at work have been explained and are out of the way, it is time to see how they all work together to make a Galileo Thermometer work.